Minigeee/crabdesk/docs/workflow.md

 - Since we are building a product from the ground up, we should focus only on the most important features and systems first
 - Order the tasks so that the most foundational features and systems are implemented first.
 If a feature is dependent on another feature, it should be implemented after the feature it depends on
 - Add annotations on which route a feature belongs to, if applicable
+- Afterwards, analyze these broad tasks and create a list of which data model entities will be needed to implement them

 #### Step 5: Add more details